-Carmen Corbasson Community Centre/Cawthra School Pool that serve Service Area 6.
+Carmen Corbasson Community Centre/Cawthra School Pool - that serve Service Area 6.
 These two facilities will absorb demand from this anticipated growth particularly with the recommended investment in Carmen Corbasson Community Centre, as relocating the Cawthra School Pool will substantially increase indoor aquatic capacity within Service Area 6 (as more daytime aquatic program hours will become available for use by the City).

 As Carmen Corbasson Community Centre is located close to the Inspiration Lakeview planning area, the community centre will likely service persons residing in or around the OPG, CLC and Imperial Oil sites.
 Although capacity for indoor aquatics and equipment-based fitness space may be available in the foreseeable future through a rejuvenated Carmen Corbasson Community Centre, there is potential for additional pressures to emerge given the undefined nature of the Inspiration projects and how many persons they could ultimately house.
 As a result, the City should plan for "contingency" options in the event that Carmen Corbasson and other community facilities servicing the southern intensification become fully subscribed before or upon reaching their buildout.
-A "provision by partnership" approach represents an effective way of meeting future needs in a cost-effective manner, consistent with philosophies advanced in previous iterations of Future Directions and currently being contemplated for a Cooksville community centre.
-In the event that a third party expresses an interest in collaborating with the City to develop recreational facilities, the City should be amenable to exploring such a possibility if a need can be demonstrated.
-Although the City would not necessarily want to fund additional aquatics or fitness space, given these are required investments at the Carmen Corbasson Community Centre (and more of such facilities may compete with that facility), the City may wish to partner on spaces such as sports fields, multi-purpose rooms, and gymnasiums through which to expand its programming complement ideally as part of a community hub (e.g., in combination with other service providers - library, social services, and so on).
-That said, the role of the City in funding and/or operating any new recreational space would be reviewed when an architectural concept or building component proposal are presented for consideration.